Yoast/yoast-seo-granular-control/.github/ISSUE_TEMPLATE/Feature_request.md

 ## Describe the solution you'd like

-## why you think the feature request is something we should consider for the Granular Control for Yoast SEO plugin?
+## why you think the feature request is something we should consider for the Yoast SEO: Granular Control plugin?

 ## Additional context